Pedestrian Accident Claims – Compensation For Being Hit By A Car

 No Win No Fee Pedestrian Accident Injury Claims

-If you have been hit by a car as a pedestrian and you are eligible to make a personal injury claim, one of our No Win No Fee solicitors may be able to help you with your case.
+If you have been hit by a car as a pedestrian and you are eligible to make a personal injury claim, one of our No Win No Fee solicitors can help you with your case.
 Our solicitors have lots of experience handling various types of personal injury claims and could help you through the claiming process by assisting you with gathering evidence and negotiating a settlement on your behalf.

 Should they succeed with your pedestrian accident claim, they will be due a success fee.
 This will be taken directly from your compensation as a small percentage that is subjected to a legal cap.